MadiFrontend/specialized-English-words-for-programmer/README.md

 -JavaScript: often abbreviated as JS, is a programming language and core technology of the Web, alongside HTML and CSS.
 99% of websites use JavaScript on the client side for webpage behavior.
 Web browsers have a dedicated JavaScript engine that executes the client code on users' devices | جاوا اسکریپت

+- React is a free and open-source front-end JavaScript library for building user interfaces based on components.
+It is maintained by Meta and a community of individual developers and companies.
+React can be used to develop single-page, mobile, or server-rendered applications with frameworks like Next.js